laetho/metagraf/readme.md

 Current focus is experimentation with the model and trying out some use cases that might help communicate what this structure and tooling might accomplish.

+This repository contains the WIP specification and a tool called **mg** that consumes the specification or specifications and turns that into actionable items or kubernets resources.

 ## Background

-metaGraf is currently a research project and a place to experiment with a structure for describing software components and how that information can be used to assist CI and CD pipelines, developers, architects, operations and a organization as a whole.
+metaGraf tries to experiment with a structure for describing software components and how that information can be used to assist CI and CD pipelines, developers, architects, operations and a organization as a whole.

-I have not found many projects that solve the complexities of managing software components in an enviroment similar to the goals of metaGraf.
+I have not found many projects that solve the complexities of managing software components in an environment similar to the scope of metaGraf.

 The <a href="https://getnelson.github.io/nelson/">Nelson</a> project is